 Many lenders cap the amount they’ll lend you as a percentage of the equity available, such as 75%.
 For example, your home in Bexleyheath is worth £300,000.
 You’ve repaid £200,000 of the mortgage and, therefore, have £100,000 equity.
 If a second charge lender is happy that you can comfortably afford to repay a 75% loan-to-value second mortgage on top of your existing one, they will offer you a £75,000 loan.

 Considerations for a second charge mortgage

 Before applying for a second charge mortgage, speak to your mortgage broker in Kent, London or Edinburgh.
-Your broker can check the terms of your existing mortgage to determine whether remortgaging may be more beneficial and can also advise you on alternative lending options that may be better suited to the amount you want to borrow.
+Your broker can check the terms of your existing mortgage to determine whether remortgaging may be more beneficial.
+They can also advise you on alternative lending options that may be better suited to the amount you want to borrow.
 Just like any type of loan, there are pros and cons to second charge mortgages that you need to think about.

 - You can keep your existing good deal for your first mortgage.

 - You won’t be liable for the early repayment charges incurred with a remortgage.

 - Your existing mortgage term won’t be extended.

 - This is a good option if you’re struggling to be approved for an unsecured loan, such as having a bad credit rating or being self-employed.